ThomasOdum/CarND-P05-Vehicle-Detection/README.md

 ## README

 The code I used for doing this project can be found in `project05.py` and `Project05-Training.ipynb`.
-The main file imports functions defined in other files and any code references will specify the file it is being cited from.
-The following sections go into further detail about the specific points described in the [Rubric](https://review.udacity.com/#!/rubrics/513/view).
+The main file imports functions defined in other files -- `training.py`, `detection.py` and `tracking.py`.
+The upcoming sections go into further detail about the specific points described in the [Rubric](https://review.udacity.com/#!/rubrics/513/view).

 ### Usage